Weekly Democratic Address: 2008 Weekly Democratic Address speakers

-Democratic Nominee Barack Obama was elected president while the Democrats hold majorities in Both Houses.
-After the Election, Barack Obama gives out weekly addresses on the behalf of all Democrats.
+Democratic nominee Barack Obama was elected president while the Democrats hold majorities in both houses.
+After the election, Obama gives out weekly addresses on the behalf of all Democrats.

 2009 Weekly Democratic Address speakers

-When Barack Obama was inaugurated as President, Democrats returned to having Weekly Addresses by the President while Republicans began the use of Weekly Responses.
-Democrats would later return to the Weekly Address format on January 21, 2017 with the inauguration of Donald Trump.
+When Barack Obama was inaugurated as president, Democrats returned to having Weekly Addresses by the President while Republicans began the use of Weekly Responses.
+Democrats would later return to the Weekly Address format on January 21, 2017, with the inauguration of Donald Trump.